 The variable modifications are loaded from the currently selected modification file (standard GPMAW modification file), see Chapter 4.3 for details on how construct and edit this file.
-The same file is used for both the first run and for the refinements.
-The two buttons below the list of modifications enables you to sort the table based on mass, or edit the current modification file.
+The same file is used for both the modifications enables you to sort the table based on mass , or edit the current modification file .
 The drop-down arrow presents a list allowing you to directly select an alternative modification file from those present in the system directory.